 File system repository FAQ

 Note: You are currently viewing documentation for Moodle 2.4.
-Up-to-date documentation for the latest stable version is available here: File system repository FAQ.
+Up-to-date documentation for the latest stable version of Moodle may be available here: File system repository FAQ.

 How do the files get into the File system repository?

 - Files must be uploaded to the folder on the server via FTP

 - This is done by those who have FTP access to that folder.

 - If you don't have this access, ask your system admin if they are able to set this up for you.

 Is there a way to upload files to a File system repository from inside Moodle?